mind-inria/mri-nufft/docs/nufft.rst

 Extension of the Acquisition model
 ----------------------------------
-The MRI Acquisition model can be extended in two main way.
-First by taking into account Parallel Imaging, where multiple coils are receiving data, each with a dedicated sensibility profile.
+The MRI acquisition model can be extended in two main way.
+First by taking into account Parallel Imaging, where multiple coils are receiving data, each with a dedicated sensitivity profile.

 Parallel Imaging Model
 ~~~~~~~~~~~~~~~~~~~~~~

 In MRI the acquired signal can be received by multiple antenna ("coils").
-Each coils possess a specific sensitivity profile (each sees the object differently due to their physical layout).
+Each coil possesses a specific sensitivity profile (i.e. each sees the object differently due to its physical layout).

-The Acquisition model for parallel imaging with :math:`L` coils  is:
+The acquisition model for parallel imaging with :math:`L` coils  is:

 .. math::